cs0320-f23/term-project-kganesh-cchen127-smmeza-jphilbr1/README.md

 ### Frontend
 We store the states and their abbreviations in a hashmap

+We store the state and county selected in a 2D array

+We store the recommendation data and the employment data each in a hashmap

+We store the different county suffixes in an array

+We store the overlay .json file recieved from the backend as a GeoJSON.FeatureCollection

 ### Backend

 We store the industry list as a list.